 The technology required to build a space elevator was available from the late first century AT (c.
 2050 c.e - Old Earth reckoning) onwards, but financial and political restrictions delayed implementation until the middle of the second century AT.
 By the early part of the third century there were four major installations and over the remainder of the Interplanetary Age others were gradually added.
 One, Tangaa Bintang, with a touch point in Indonesia, was retained by GAIA after the Great Expulsion.

-- Eders - Text by AI Vin
+- Ederworlds - Text by AI Vin

 Inflated, self-gravitating megastructures

-- Flinger - Text by Todd Drashner
+- Fiber Habs - Text by Johnny Yesterday

 - Fractal Dyson - Text by M. Alan Kazlev, additions by Steve Bowers